yijiangh/conmech/README.rst

 ::

   cd conmech
-  python pip install .
+  python -m pip install .
-  # or python3
+  # or python3 if default python is 2.x (OSX or Linux)
+  # try the following flags when updating: --user --upgrade --force

 With the ``setup.py`` file included in the base folder, the pip install command will invoke CMake and build the pybind11 module as specified in CMakeLists.txt.